Slickplan

 5. Visualize the concepts

-Seeing is believing as they say and visualizing the concepts you came up with in the ideation phase is the key to understanding their viability and if they’re likely to work as you envisioned.
+Visualizing the concepts you generated is key to understanding their viability and if they’re likely to work as you envisioned.

-Screening your concepts requires considering your concepts against the problem you pinpointed earlier and the user’s needs.
+This is where you’ll identify the most promising ideas.
+Screening your concepts means comparing them to the problem you defined earlier and the user’s needs.

 The following are pretty standard: